toddy617/npc_bounty/ReadMeFirst.md

 # How to add new locations:

-1. Download a tool like vMenu or set Config.getCoords to true
+1. Download a tool like vMenu or set Config.getCoords to true and use the command
 2. Find a suitable location for the middle of the area based on your radius
 3. Find a suitable location for enemies to spawn.
 Make sure you have enough space so they don't spawn inside stuff
 4. Find a good location for the crate spawn.
 (Optional) Hide it well